County Championships – Draw 2015

 D3.1.
 Matches shall be played on, or by mutual agreement before, or on the Sunday immediately following, the dates here listed:

 These dates may be varied by the Director of Home Chess not later than 31st October in each season and shall be notified within 7 days to Union Controllers.
 Notwithstanding the date of the Finals, they shall be graded in the same grading list as the rest of the Final Stage Matches.

 D3.2.
-In the Final of the Championship, the Director of Home Chess may at his discretion nominate a central venue (which must be agreed upon by the Board).
+In the Final of the Championship, the Director of Home Chess may at his discretion nominate a central venue.
 With this exception all matches shall be arranged by the Counties concerned.
 The county drawn away may insist on an intermediate venue provided they notify the home county of their decision at least a fortnight before the scheduled date and provided it is prepared to make all the arrangements and that all expenses are shared by the teams concerned.
 It is the responsibility of the county drawn at home to provide refreshments for the away county.
 Where a match is played at an intermediate venue, refreshments should be provided for both teams, expenses to be shared.

 D3.3.
 The match captain of the team arranging the venue shall be responsible for advising the other team’s match captain in writing of the venue arrangements so they are received 7 days before the date of the match and shall also be responsible for setting up boards, sets and clocks and providing scoresheets.

 D3.4.
 At the request of either match captain, made not less than 7 days before the match takes place, a neutral arbiter shall be appointed at the expense of the County making the request.
 Upon receiving such a request, the Controller will make a suitable appointment.